charlehsin/charlehsin.github.io/_posts/2021-11-18-create-correct-cert-for-store-in-net5.md

     bool includePrivateKey);
 {% endhighlight %}

 At this point, the X509Certificate2 object still has a ephemeral private key.
-So we need to get a new X509Certificate2 object with the correct private key storage flag.
+We need to get a new X509Certificate2 object with the correct private key storage flag.
 Please check the implementation of the following method at [CertificateOperations class](https://github.com/charlehsin/net5-crypto-tutorial/blob/main/app/Certificates/CertificateOperations.cs).

 {% highlight csharp linenos %}
 public static X509Certificate2 GetCertWithStorageFlags(X509Certificate2 cert,